Definable decompositions for graphs of bounded linear cliquewidth: Preliminaries

+\begin{exa} Consider words over alphabet $\{a,b\}$ encoded as relational structures using two unary predicates $a$ and $b$ and one binary relation $\leq$ encoding the order in the word.
+The operation $w\mapsto ww$ of duplicating a word can be described as an \mso transduction from words to words as follows.
+First, we apply $2$-copying.
+Then, using an \mso interpretation, we define the order in the duplicated word as follows.
+For elements $x,y$, if $x$ and $y$ belong to the same copy of the universe, then they should be ordered as in the original word (i.e. we check the relation $\leq$ present in the vocabulary at this point).
+Otherwise, $x$ is before $y$ if and only if the predicates $\mathsf{layer}_1(x)$ and $\mathsf{layer}_2(y)$ hold.
+The interpretation leaves the predicates $a$ and $b$ intact.
+That is, for instance, predicate $a$ is interpreted using the formula $\varphi_a(x)=a(x)$.

+Note that in the \mso interpretation, we provide definitions only for the relations $a$, $b$, and $\leq$ present in the output vocabulary.
+Thus, the relations $\mathsf{copy}$, $\mathsf{layer}_1$, and $\mathsf{layer}_2$, which were introduced by the copying step, are effectively dropped in the interpretation step. \end{exa}

-Note that each element $v'$ of the output structure of an \mso-transduction is either identical to or a copy of an element $v$ of the input structure.
+Note that each element $v'$ of the output structure of an \mso transduction is either identical to or a copy of an element $v$ of the input structure.
 We call this element $v$ the \emph{origin} of $v'$.
 Thus we have a well-defined \emph{origin mapping} from the output structure to the input structure.
 In general, this mapping is neither injective nor surjective.

-Define the \emph{size} of an atomic \mso transduction to be the size of its input and output vocabularies, plus the maximal quantifier rank of \mso formulas that appear in it (if the atomic type uses \mso formulas).
+Define the \emph{size} of an atomic \mso transduction to be the size of its input and output vocabularies, plus the maximal quantifier rank of \mso formulas that appear in it (if the transduction uses \mso formulas).
 Define the {\em{size}} of an \mso transduction to be the sum of sizes of atomic transductions that compose to the transduction.
 Note that there are finitely many \mso transductions of a given size, since there are finitely many \mso formulas (up to logical equivalence) once the vocabulary, the free variables, and the quantifier rank are fixed.

-An \mso-transduction is \emph{deterministic} if it uses no coloring.
-Note that a deterministic \mso-transduction is a partial function, that is, for each input structure there is at most one output structure.
+An \mso transduction is \emph{deterministic} if it uses no coloring.
+Note that a deterministic \mso transduction is a partial function, that is, for each input structure there is at most one output structure.
+For example, the transduction described in Example~\ref{ex:duplicate} is deterministic.

+We remark that while our notion of an \mso transduction allows an arbitrarily long sequence of atomic transductions, of arbitrarily interleaving types, every \mso transduction can be reduced to the following normal form: first apply a finite sequence of coloring steps, then a single filtering step, then a single copying step, then a single \mso interpretation step, then a single universe restriction step, and finally, if necessary, apply an \mso interpretation that just renames some relations.
+For this, see Theorem~4 in~\cite{arxiv-BojanczykP17} or the discussion in~\cite{0030804}, where a similar kind of a normal form is assumed as the original definition of an \mso transduction.
+We will not use this fact in this work.